cbrnrd/mail0wner/README.md

 Author: Carter Brainerd

-mail0wner is a 15 line python script to get plaintext mail creds from a mail server on a network using [scapy](http://www.secdev.org/projects/scapy/)
+mail0wner is a small python script to get plaintext mail creds from a mail server on a network using [scapy](http://www.secdev.org/projects/scapy/)

 # Installation: